-If something costs 100, offer 10.
-Offering a price that is SO much lower than their asking price might feel unfair for them, but it's not!
-That's the way this game works at the market.
-Don't worry, they're not going to settle on a price that makes them lose money so there's nothing for you to lose.
+If something costs 100 Yuan, offer 10 yuan.
+Offering a price that is so much lower than the asking price might feel unfair, but it's not — it's how the bargaining game works.
+Don't worry, no one will going to settle on a price that makes them lose money.

-If they won't go for your asking price, then walk away.
+If a vendor won't go for your asking price, then walk away.
 If they let you go, you're probably going too low.
 Use that information for the next shop because you WILL see the same item again somewhere else.

 Scope the place out first